 3. Look for Amazon’s “Frustration-Free Packaging” service

 Amazon has created a “Frustration-Free Packaging” service, a program that sends your item without unnecessary layers of packaging or boxes within boxes.
-Instead, your order will come in a recyclable box without excess packaging materials, and is usually – though not 100% – plastic-free.
+Instead, your order will come in a recyclable box without excess packaging materials and is usually – though not 100% – plastic-free.
 This is available for around 300,000 items on Amazon, so it is worth checking whether your wanted item is listed.

 4. Download web plug-in Treeclicks before you order

 Founded in 2019, TreeClicks is an extension for web browsers such as Chrome and Firefox.
 Once you have the plug-in downloaded and turned out, TreeClicks helps users plant trees when they shop on affiliated e-commerce sites, which includes Amazon.
-It uses advertising fees received from these partnered companies for bringing customers customers to these sites, and diverts a portion to the revenue to tree planting projects in India at no additional cost to users.
+It uses advertising fees received from these partnered companies for bringing customers to these sites, and diverts a portion of the revenue to tree planting projects in India at no additional cost to users.

 If you happen to be ordering multiple items from different vendors or distributors, remember to request for all your items to be sent together in one parcel.
-It will most likely take longer for you to receive your purchase, but it will mean that less cardboard boxes and plastic packaging will be wasted if it all comes in one bulk delivery.
+It will most likely take longer for you to receive your purchase, but it will mean that fewer cardboard boxes and plastic packaging will be wasted if it all comes in one bulk delivery.
 Avoiding the fastest shipping date will also mean steering clear of air delivery, which is the most carbon-intensive of all transport options.

 6. Recycle and repurpose all your leftover packaging

-It is almost impossible to be 100% waste-free when it comes with online orders, let alone Amazon orders in particular.
+It is almost impossible to be 100% waste-free when it comes to online orders, let alone Amazon orders in particular.
 So what can you do with the leftover packaging?
 Repurpose those cardboard boxes until they are no longer of use and can recycled.
 Make sure to properly segregate plastics for collection, the best thing you can do is to lengthen the lifespan of packaging as much as possible by reusing and upcycling and responsibly disposing and recycling items.
 If you are unsure which items can or cannot be recycled and how to properly dispose of packaging, check out Amazon Second Chance where more information can be found about each type of packaging the company uses.